blackpuppy/docs/en/core-libraries/helpers/js.rst

 You then create all the links as needed for your pagination features.
-Since the ``JsHelper`` automatically buffers all generated script content to reduce the number of ``<script>`` tags in your source code you **must** call write the buffer out.
+Since the ``JsHelper`` automatically buffers all generated script content to reduce the number of ``<script>`` tags in your source code you **must** write the buffer out.
 At the bottom of your view file.
 Be sure to include::

     echo $this->Js->writeBuffer();

-If you omit this you will **not** be able to chain ajax pagination links.
-When you write the buffer, it is also cleared, so you don't have worry about the same Javascript being output twice.
+If you omit this you will **not** be able to chain AJAX pagination links.
+When you write the buffer, it is also cleared, so you don't have worry about the same JavaScript being output twice.

 Adding effects and transitions
 ------------------------------